dhrumilp12/DevPostGsw-main/README.md

 ## Event Spotlight and Reservation System.

+## Live Application
+The application is currently deployed and can be accessed at the following URL:

+Study Scheduler: study-schedular-d814462ae5eb.herokuapp.com
+Visit the link to interact with the live version of the Study Scheduler application.

 ## Project Description:
 Event Spotlight & Reservation System is designed to revolutionize the way local communities interact with events and businesses.
 Our application harnesses the power of Square's robust APIs to create a seamless, intuitive experience for both event organizers and attendees.